 Step 3.
 Place the meat on the baking dish.

-Optional: You can brush the bacon with some maple syrup or warmed honey.
-I personally skipped the step this time, but you don’t have to.
+Optional: You can brush the bacon with some maple syrup or warmed honey mixed with spices like thyme, salt, and pepper.
 You need only one or tablespoons of maple syrup or warm honey to brush over the top of the meat.

 Step 4.
 Bake